-The 1936 Cincinnati Music Center Half Dollar is often cited as one of the early commemorative coins issued for a topic questionable historical significance and primarily for the profit of an enthusiastic promoter.
+The 1936 Cincinnati Music Center Half Dollar (Buy on eBay) is often cited as one of the early commemorative coins issued for a topic questionable historical significance and primarily for the profit of an enthusiastic promoter.
 Officially, the coins were authorized to commemorative “the fiftieth anniversary of Cincinnati, Ohio, as a center of music, and its contribution to the art of music for the past fifty years.”

 The obverse design features an image of Stephen Foster, an important American composer of his era, known for songs such as “Oh!
 Susanna”, “Camptown Races”, and “My Old Kentucky Home”.
 Inscriptions surrounding the portrait include “United States of America”, “Stephen Foster, America’s Troubadour”, and “Half Dollar”.
 The reverse features a female figure holding a lyre, intended to personify music.
 The inscriptions include “Cincinnati, A Music Center of America”, “In God We Trust”, “E Pluribus Unum”, “Liberty”, “1886” and “1926”.